brigadecore/brigade/docs/content/topics/operators/gateways.md

 Before proceeding further, we're obliged to mention that [Events] omitted by a gateway should **NEVER** contain secret or sensitive information.
-Because Brigade routes events to interested parties ([projects]) based on a subscription model, always assume that anyone in your cluster could be subscribed to any event that a gateway creates.
+Because Brigade routes events to interested parties ([projects]) based on a subscription model, always assume that any project in your Brigade instance could be subscribed to any event that a gateway creates.

 In practice, this shouldn't be a difficult thing to overcome.
 Events can contain non-secret references to things that parties (projects) having